Sustainable Materials Guide

 Simply put, organic products are those produced in the most natural way possible.
 This is materials grown without pesticides, fertilisers, effluent or been genetically modified..
 Always check the label, if there is no certification then a brand cannot be guaranteed to be truly organic.
-Check the brand is GOTS-certified to ensure the cotton is produced under the highest standards.
-Also note when checking the label, mixed materials are much harder to recycle.
-If there is a cotton - polyester blend, additional processes are required to separate and start the breakdown of materials.
+We only work with GOTS-certified cotton to ensure that it is produced under the highest standards.

 The best thing to do is to reuse old fabrics rather than produce new ones!
 Upcycling can produce beautiful and unique items whilst saving materials from the scrap heap.
 But if you want to opt for new products, try and find those which are made from natural or synthetic sustainable fibres.

 Natural fibres are biodegradable, plastic-free and often organic.
 Here is an outline of the main natural fibres on the market at the moment.

 Organic Cotton –